simonesilvestroni/m2m-website/_posts/2023-04-20-personal-manifesto.md

 ## Planned obsolescence

 All the aforementioned methods are used by their creators to induce [planned obsolescence](https://en.wikipedia.org/wiki/Planned_obsolescence) and bring people to spend more money.
 A progressive increase in waste is one of the direct results.
 A sneaky aspect is the arbitrary cycle of upgrades, usually on an annual basis.
 Apple is likely the worst offender here.
-Since I care more about [degrowth]({{ site.url }}/blog/tag/degrowth/), I downgraded my old laptop to an operating system from 2018.
-It works very well, I have sufficient security updates and I avoid using the obsolete packages shipped with the <abbr title="Operating System">OS</abbr>.
+Since I care about [degrowth]({{ site.url }}/blog/tag/degrowth/), ~~I downgraded my old laptop to an operating system from 2018.
+It works very well, and I have sufficient security updates~~ I started using [OpenCore Legacy Patcher](https://dortania.github.io/OpenCore-Legacy-Patcher/) and upgraded my now unsupported Mac to the latest operating system.

-The same thing happens with my phone: old, cheap, and running the [latest Android with ease](/blog/installing-android-13-on-an-unsupported-non-google-phone/).
+The same thing happens with my Android phone: old, cheap, and running the [latest system with ease](/blog/installing-android-13-on-an-unsupported-non-google-phone/).

 ## Right to repair